Gluten-Free Sourdough Bread

 - Electric Mixer with Dough Hook: You can use your hands for mixing the dough together, but it can get quite messy.
 I recommend an electric mixer with a dough hook to do the majority of the mixing, then just get in with your hands at the end when it needs a little extra kneading to bring it all together.

 - Clean Tea Towel or Food-Safe Plastic Wrap: When choosing a tea towel to line your bowl and cover the dough during the proofing process, be sure to find one that’s free of inks, colors, and lint.
-If you don’t have tea towels that will work, food-safe plastic wrap will work.
+If you don’t have tea towels, food-safe plastic wrap will work.
 Just remember to place it on gently to allow airflow.

-- Large Bowl with Round Bottom: When proofing your dough, it’s going to start to taking on the shape of the bowl so it’s important to select one with a round bottom.
+- Large Bowl with Round Bottom: When proofing your dough, it’s going to start taking on the shape of the bowl, so it’s important to select one with a round bottom.

 - Dutch Oven with Lid: A Dutch oven is going to help keep the bread at a high, even temperature during the baking process.
 Make sure you choose one that’s around 5 quarts in size and can withstand heat up to 450°F. Watch out for plastic handles that aren’t designed to be oven-safe.